One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 But where do you start?

 Here are a few of the best ways to start sharing your posts and getting in front of new readers.
+And if you want even more strategies, here's my guide to learning how to drive traffic to your website where we dig even deeper into the tactics I've used to grow my blog to millions of yearly readers.

 The obvious first place to turn to is social media.
 Facebook, Twitter, Pinterest, LinkedIn, Reddit, Instagram, Snapchat.
 Whatever platform best suits your niche and your audience is the right one for you.
 And that’s an important note.